 Keith Williams, PGA Master Professional - One of the most experienced coaches in Europe.
 Keith was National Coach and Director of Coaching for the English Golf Union for 9 years and was instrumental in writing the manual which is used for training all PGA professionals.
 As well as being a European Senior Tour player he has coached major winners and the PGA champion.
 He currently works full time on the European Tour and also teaches the Czech National golf squad.

-UK’s best coaches why golfers were not improving their games despite all the latest advances in technology; the answer almost to a man was, “People don’t practice, and if they do practice they don’t practice properly.”
+I asked many of the UK’s best coaches why golfers were not improving their games despite all the latest advances in technology; the answer almost to a man was, “People don’t practice, and if they do practice they don’t practice properly.”
 So with the help of some of the best coaches in Europe (if not the world) I set about working out how to practice properly - see Golf Practice post.

 Please Join My Golf Quest